 Marla has a BA in sociology with a minor in American Studies from California State University, Fullerton.

-Beth was the founder of the Center for Addiction and Substance Abuse at the University of South Florida, the Oral Testimonies Project of the Holocaust Museum of St. Petersburg, the Jewish Meditation Coalition, and the Women’s Seder of Tampa Bay.
-She was the recipient of a Dorot Foundation Fellowship, and has studied in both modern Orthodox and liberal yeshivot in Jerusalem.
+Beth established the Center for Addiciton and Substance Abuse at the Univeristy of Florida, and served on the founding board of the Oral Testimonies Project of the Holocaust Museum in St. Petersburg, the Women’s Seder of Tampa Bay, and the Tampa Jewish Meditation Kehillah.
+She was the recipient of a Dorot Foundation Fellowship, which supported her study at both Modern Orthodox and Reform yeshivot in Jerusalem.

 Debbie Katz is the Director of Administration and Marketing for Bamboo Studio, a wholesale/import company focused on providing eco-friendly products to the hospitality industry.
 Her prior work experience includes managing the day-to-day operations and marketing of several small to mid-size companies in a variety of industries.
 Debbie’s expertise in marketing, accounting, team building, and problem-solving has contributed significantly to the growth and success of these companies.